wm97artsociety/Manierism-megabyte-rig-/README.md

 So if you wanted to put sleepy joe or trumpwow or even btc you could Like this - space "sleeyjoe", or - space after  , symbol quotes "btc"

+Add a favorite meme coin a show the founder you're love ❤️

 --- Capsule Mined: Gigabyte (SHA) ---
 💵 Capsule MB Gained: 188,181,802.613414
 ⚡ kWh Gained:     188,181,802.613414